-Techniques in scenic art for the theatre; classical trompe l'oeil scene painting, sculpting with nontraditional materials, finishing.
+Basic techniques in scenic art for the theatre; classical scene painting, color theory, drawing, using nontraditional tools and materials, foam carving, and finishes.
 Offered every other year.
 GE: Engineering Be Creative.
+Same as ARTS:4270.

 Theoretical questions of interest to dramatists and philosophers in western and nonwestern traditions; metaphysics of play; theories of character, psyche, self; narrative and nonnarrative dramatic forms.
 Prerequisites: THTR:2402 and THTR:2410 and THTR:2411.

-English majors may apply this course to the following area and/or period requirement.
+English majors and English and Creative Writing majors may apply this course to the following area and/or period requirement.
 AREA: Literary Theory and Interdisciplinary Studies.
 PERIOD: 20th/21st-Century Literature.
 Same as ENGL:4172.